Metric mean dimension of flows: Introduction

+In 1999, Gromov \cite{gromov} introduced a new topological invariant called Mean dimension for topological dynamical systems.
+Since then, mean dimension has confirmed a powerful tool solving the embedding problems of dynamical systems \cite{lw00,g15,glt16,g17,gt20}.
+Later, Lindenstrauss and Weiss \cite{lw00} introduced metric mean dimension, and showed that metric mean dimension is an upper bound of mean dimension.
+It turns out that metric mean dimension is a useful quantity to characterize the topological complexity of infinite entropy systems.
+As the classical variational principle \cite{w82} shown, it is variational principle that bridges the ergodic theory and topological dynamics.
+An important question is how to inject ergodic theoretic ideas into mean dimension theory by establishing some new variational principles for metric mean dimension.
+In 2018, Lindenstrauss and Tsukamoto's \cite{lt18} pioneering work shows that there exists variational principle for metric mean dimension in terms of rate-distortion functions that comes from information theory.
+Changing the candidate rate-distortion functions, Lindenstrauss-Tsukamoto variational principles are still valid \cite{vv17,gs20,shi,wu21}.

-For $\mathbb{Z}$-actions, the first connecting between ergodic theory and metric mean dimension was established by Lindenstrauss and Tsukamoto's \cite{lt18} pioneering work.
-They established a variational principle for metric mean dimension of time one map in terms of rate distortion function.
-After that, their work inspired mote and more researchers to attempt to inject ergodic theoretic ideas into mean dimension theory by constructing some new variational principles.
-Such as, metric mean dimension on the whole phase space can be also characterized by R\'enyi information dimension, Shapira's entropy, upper Brin-katok local entropy, Katok's entropy, local entropy functions, we refer to \cite{vv17, lt18, lt19, gs20,shi,jrs21, wu21,crv22, chen} for more details of this aspect.
-Therefore, another purpose of this paper is to establish analogous variational principles for metric mean dimension of flows on the whole space.
-However, we would like to point out that there exists intrinsical differences between the ergodic theory of flow and its discrete samples.
-For instance, in general an invariant probability measure for time one map is not invariant for flow, an ergodic probability measure for flow is not necessarily ergodic for time one map.
-On the other hand, the discrete samples of flow allow various speeds to approximate its entropy along with the time.
-Therefore, these non-parallel topological and measure-theoretical sittings also bring some significant difficulties when establishing variational principles for metric mean dimension for general continuous flow.
-In fact, we still obtained several variational principles for uniformly Lipschitz flows as follows.
+The present paper focus on metric mean dimension theory of continuous flows.
+On the one hand, there exists intrinsical differences between the ergodic theory of flow and its discrete samples.
+For instances, in general an invariant probability measure for time one map is not invariant for flow, and an ergodic probability measure for flow is not necessarily ergodic for time one map.
+Hence one can not directly derive variational principle for metric mean dimension of flows based the previous work.
+On the other hand, Abramov entropy formulas \cite{a59} show that both topological entropy and measure-theoretic entropy of discrete samples $(\phi_t)_{t\in \mathbb{R}}$ are equal to the absolute value of $t$ times their corresponding entropies of $\phi_1$, yet for different discrete samples of flow, the metric mean dimensions of the phase space and the measure-theoretic metric mean dimensions of invariant measures (defined by measure-theoretic $\epsilon$-entropies) may allow different ``speeds" to approximate the infinite entropy along with the time.
+The two obstacles lead to some significant difficulties when establishing variational principles for metric mean dimension of continuous flows.

+To overcome the first obstacle, we introduce the notion of local $\epsilon$-entropy function of flows inspired by \cite{yz07,shi} and establish a variational principle for metric mean dimension in terms of the local $\epsilon$-entropy function of flows. \begin{thm} Let $(X,\phi)$ be a continuous flow with a metric $d$.
+Then